-- You will be invited to discuss your child's progress with their teacher on a regular basis. - You will be involved in the planning and reviewing of their personal plans.
+- You will be invited to discuss your child's progress with their teacher on a regular basis. - You will be involved in the planning and reviewing of their individual plans.

-Where possible children play an active part in target setting and reviewing their progress, along with their parents and carers.
+Where possible children play an active part in target setting and reviewing their progress.